DAY 1

 Every passenger, when confirming the expedition reservation, can choose a single room with a preferential fare.
 They can also choose single tents up to base camp, or during the whole expedition for an extra cost.

 Mules go generally faster than the group.
-Both in Pioneers route as in 360° route mules are going to leave our luggage in every intermediate camp so we can take our belongings before arriving to the base camp.
-Therefore we DON’T have access to them while hiking, but we DO HAVE access on destination.
+Both in Pioneers route as in 360 degrees route mules are going to leave our luggage in every intermediate camp so we can take our belongings before arriving to the base camp.
+Therefore we do not have access to them while hiking, but we do have access on destination.
 This is the main reason why our guides always recommend not taking unnecessary elements during the hike.

 Of course you do, in fact is recommendable to bring your own favourite music to listen in relax moments, or to share it in base camps through the Bluetooth loudspeakers in our domes.
-They are also equipped with 220 Volts 24 hours a day, guaranteeing you full charged batteries when departing to high altitude camps.
-Base camp tip: Our domes have wooden floors and gas heating, making them really comfy even on cold and/or snowy days.
-It is recommended to bring light and comfortable house shoes or sleepers such as Crocs, which we can use all around the basecamp and in high altitude camps to go to toilette or move between tents.
+They are also equipped with 220 volts 24 hours a day, guaranteeing you full charged batteries when departing to high altitude camps.
+Base camp tip: our domes have wooden floors and gas heating, making them really comfy even on cold and snowy days.
+It is recommended to bring light and comfortable house shoes or slippers such as Crocs, which we can use all around the base camp and in high altitude camps to go to the toilet or move between tents.

 Of course you do.
 We always recommend mentioning in advance any special requirement with food or medical conditions, for our personnel to have it in mind and plan ahead the expedition.

-Aconcagua Vision highly recommends the use of helmet, because on summit day there is a risk of rock droppings on the big couloir (See suggested equipment list).
+Aconcagua Vision highly recommends the use of helmet, because on summit day there is a risk of rock droppings on the big couloir.
+See the suggested equipment list for details.

-On carrying days each passenger loads a maximum of 9 kg to C1, 6 kg to C2 Guanacos and 3 kg to Camp Colera for the 360° route.
-On the Pioneers route (Normal) you should count on 9 kg to Camp Canada, 8 Kg to Nido de Condores and 3 kg to Colera.
-On the way back you just carry your personal equipment since every bit of waste it’s brought down by our porters (no extra fees).
+On carrying days each passenger loads a maximum of 9 kg to Camp 1, 6 kg to Camp 2 Guanacos and 3 kg to Camp Colera for the 360 degrees route.
+On the Pioneers route (Normal) you should count on 9 kg to Camp Canada, 8 kg to Nido de Condores and 3 kg to Colera.
+On the way back you just carry your personal equipment since every bit of waste is brought down by our porters with no extra fees.

-Porters carry up to 20 kg; they depart from BC and go up to altitude camps.
-The following fees are per each stretch.
-Hiring personal porters increases significantly our summit possibilities, since it allows us to save energies for the summit day, avoiding the burden of carrying all our equipment.
+Porters carry up to 20 kg and depart from base camp to altitude camps.
+Fees are calculated per section.
+Hiring personal porters increases significantly our summit possibilities, since it allows us to save energy for the summit day and avoid the burden of carrying all our equipment.
 We can also share porters with other passengers, paying proportionally to the kg we want to be transported.

-On the rear side of the ascension entrance permit to the park there is medical check list.
-Every time the expedition moves towards the base camp, every passenger must realize a check, done by the park medical service.
-If somebody gets serious altitude sickness or suffer any illness considered important by the medical service, he/she will be evacuated by the helicopter to the park entrance, charges free.
-From this point, passengers are responsible for every other service such as transfer to Mendoza/Santiago de Chile, mules for transportation of personal equipment, accommodation, etc. Aconcagua Vision staff will assist you all the time and would manage all reservations needed for your return home, with no managing fees.
-If you voluntarily choose to abandon the expedition, you are responsible for all costs regarding accompanying guides to the park entrance, mules, heli-charter, transfers, accommodation, etc.
+On the rear side of the ascension entrance permit to the park there is a medical checklist.
+Every time the expedition moves towards the base camp, every passenger must complete a check done by the park medical service.
+If somebody gets serious altitude sickness or suffers any illness considered important by the medical service, he or she will be evacuated by helicopter to the park entrance free of charge.
+From this point, passengers are responsible for every other service such as transfer to Mendoza or Santiago de Chile, mules for transportation of personal equipment, accommodation and similar expenses.
+Aconcagua Vision staff will assist you all the time and manage all reservations needed for your return home with no managing fees.
+If you voluntarily choose to abandon the expedition, you are responsible for all costs regarding accompanying guides to the park entrance, mules, heli-charter, transfers, accommodation and related services.

 Services are non-interchangeable.
-Read carefully “included and not included services” section.
+Read carefully the included and not included services section.

 We believe that a committed team turns an expedition into an unforgettable experience.